Shalomd6298/KhalomilyOS-build/README.md

 Checks if the user is root.
 Creates a new floppy image if it doesn't exist.
 Assembles the bootloader using NASM.
-Assembles the MikeOS kernel using NASM.
+Assembles the KhalomilyOS kernel using NASM.
 Adds the bootloader to the floppy image.
 Copies the kernel and programs to the floppy image.
 Unmounts the loopback floppy. [optional]